Menu

 All presentation sessions will take place in the Training Room in the Main Denver Public Library.

 THURSDAY, October 23, 5:30 PM. - 7:30 PM.
-Welcome Reception Platinum Meeting Room of our Conference hotel.
+Welcome Reception Platinum Meeting Room in our Conference hotel.
 A free buffet of various appetizers will be provided, compliments of the Rocky Mountain Map Society.
 A cash bar will be available.
 Come visit with your friends--and meet new ones!

 FRIDAY, October 24